juergenweb/JkPublishPages/README.md

 # JkPublishPages - ProcessWire module to publish and unpublish pages depending on dates

 This module is intended to schedule pages depending on publishing date and times.
+You can determine when a page is published or unpublished again by setting start and end date.
 After the publishing end date has been reached, you can decide what should happen with this page.

 There are several options:

 * No, action - The page is just set to unpublished